 10.6.1 General

-The support of this package implies that the media capabilities negotiation defined in [IETF MEDIACAPNEG] is supported by the MG.
+The support of this package implies that the media capabilities negotiation defined in [IETF RFC 6871] is supported by the MG.
 Therefore the MG shall include the “med-v0” option tag in a response to either an audit or CHOOSE wildcard of the eroas/sdpe property.

-As a result the MGC may use the "a=rmcap:", “a=omcap”, "a=mfcap:" and "a=mscap:" media level attributes, the associated “m=” and “pt=” parameters and the enhanced potential configuration attribute (see clause 3.3/[IETF MEDIACAPNEG] in SDP in H.248 Local and Remote Descriptors.
+As a result the MGC may use the "a=rmcap:", “a=omcap”, "a=mfcap:" and "a=mscap:" media level attributes, the associated “m=” and “pt=” parameters and the enhanced potential configuration attribute (see clause 3.3/[IETF RFC 6871] in SDP in H.248 Local and Remote Descriptors.

 As the "Session Configurations" and "Latent Configurations" properties are set in Termination state they are unaffected by the setting of Reserve Group/Value.